Using the crystract Package for Crystallographic Analysis

 cat("Number of bonds in original table:", nrow(bonded_pairs_with_error), "\n")

-#> Number of bonds after excluding 'Sr': 02.5 Calculating Weighted Average Network Bond Distance
+#> Number of bonds after excluding 'Ge': 02.5 Calculating Weighted Average Network Bond Distance

 A common goal is to compute a single summary statistic that represents a structure.